Documentation / Mobile phones

 And using Docker (remember: only works in Linux hosts):

-If you want to run Docker on Mac OS X, you can follow Appiums setup by creating a docker-machine, give out USB access and then run the container from that Docker machine.
+If you want to run Docker on Mac OS X, you can follow Appium's setup by creating a docker-machine, giving out USB access, and then running the container from that Docker machine.

-If you wanna drive multiple phones from one computer using Docker, you need to mount each USB port to the right Docker container.
+If you want to drive multiple phones from one computer using Docker, you need to mount each USB port to the right Docker container.

-You need to know which phone are connected to which USB port.
+You need to know which phone is connected to which USB port.

 Here's an example on how you can get that automatically before you start the container, feeding the unique id (that you get from lsusb).